 Over the course of 149 pages the different tools and options within each package are broken down, illustrating how to produce files for print that will provide accurate colour reproduction, pixel-perfect transparency matting and sharp lines.

-The book focuses mainly on design and best practices for non-profit organizations, but the content is a great resource in general and the teachings can be applied pretty much anywhere.
+Graphic Design for Non-profit Organisations focuses mainly on design and best practices for non-profit organizations, but the content is a great resource in general and the teachings can be applied pretty much anywhere.

 Seeing us out is a manifesto from the ChangeThis.com website.
 The Design Funnel from author Stephen Hay provides a methodology for converting client input (which may often be extremely vague!) into a meaningful design approach.
 This free PDF offers a personal insight into the process, demonstrating its value.